-- b.
-If the annual cost report provided to County shows that total payment to Contractor exceeds the total actual costs for all of the services rendered by Contractor to eligible patients during the reporting period, a single payment in the total amount of the unearned funds shall be made by Contractor to County, unless otherwise authorized by the BHRS Director.
+b.
+If the annual cost report provided to County shows that total payment to Contractor exceeds the total actual costs for all of the services rendered by Contractor to eligible patients during the reporting period, a single payment in the total amount of the unearned funds shall be made by Contractor to County,

+- unless otherwise authorized by the BHRS Director.
 This payment shall be submitted with the cost report. - c.
 If the annual cost report provided to County shows that Contractor had costs that were higher than the payments received (and less than the Agreement maximum), Contractor may submit an invoice to the County for any additional amount owed up to the balance of the Agreement maximum.
 County will make payment for approved costs within forty-five (45) days of receipt of such invoice. - d.
-Contractor may request that contract savings or "unspent funds" within the Agreement maximum are expended by Contractor in the following year, provided that these funds are expended for SUD services approved by County in accordance with the following procedures.
-County reserves the right to deny the request and is under no obligation to approve unspent funds from the previous year (no multiple year roll over.) - Contractor shall submit a detailed budget and summary calculation of any savings ninety (90) days after end of the fiscal year.
-The detailed budget and summary calculation will be a separate report from the year-end cost report. - ii.
-At the time of the submission of the detailed budget and summary calculation Contractor may request to rollover some or all of any savings.
+Contractor may request that contract savings or "unspent funds" within the Agreement maximum are expended by Contractor in the following year, provided that these funds are expended for SUD services approved by County in accordance with the following procedures. - i.
+Contractor shall submit a summary calculation of any savings ninety (90) days after end of the fiscal year.
+The summary calculation will be a separate report from the year-end cost report. - ii.
+At the time of the submission of the summary calculation Contractor may request to rollover some or all of any savings.
 The request must be made in writing to the BHRS Director or the Director's designee.
-The request shall identify specifically how the rollover funds will be spent, including a detailed budget by expenditure line items.
+The request shall identify specifically how the rollover funds will be spent, including a detailed budget.
 Approved rollover funds shall be spent only for the succeeding fiscal year and only for the specific purpose(s) requested and approved.
-If approved, the Agreement for the succeeding fiscal year will be amended as necessary to include the approved rollover amount.
+If approved, the Agreement for the succeeding fiscal year will be amended as necessary to include the approved rollover amount. - iii.
+If the specific purpose is not yet complete as of the end of the succeeding fiscal year, contractor may request to rollover the unspent funds to the succeeding second fiscal year by submitting a written request with the accounting report.
+The unspent balance shall be returned to the County with the submission of the written request.
+The request is subject to approval by the BHRS Director or the Director's designee.
+If such request is approved, the Agreement for the succeeding fiscal year will be amended as necessary to include the approved rollover amount.